This functionality is available on Onshape's browser, iOS, and Android platforms.

 Use the Palette to select an existing color, or the Mixer tab to create a custom color.
 Click the plus sign under Custom colors to add a color.

-Click the check mark when you are satisfied with your choices, to apply the color.
+Click the check mark to apply the changes.

-Part Studios that contain a part or surface will show the Appearance panel icon to the right side of the graphics area.
+Part Studios that contain a part, surface, or sketch will show the Appearance panel icon to the right side of the graphics area.
 Click to open the Appearance panel:

 Any faces that have had their appearance altered are listed in this panel.
 This panel enables the following actions:

-- Edit existing face, feature faces, and part appearances that are listed in the panel:
+- Edit existing face, feature faces, part, curve, and sketch appearances that are listed in the panel:

 - Double-click the row in the panel to edit, and the Appearances dialog opens.
 Make changes and click the check mark to accept and close the dialog.